-Inspection to ensure all the NES requirements have been met, especially removal of stream structures, stabilisation, silt and sediment control and slash and debris placement.
+Inspection(s) to ensure all the relevant NES requirements have been met, especially removal of stream structures, stabilisation, silt and sediment control, and slash and debris placement will occur.
 Includes travel time, inspection and notice:

-- \$2000 for a post-harvest instream macroinvertebrate survey by a biologist, if conditions are appropriate - \$736 per inspection.
+- \$1,947 per survey for a post-harvest instream macroinvertebrate survey by a freshwater biologist, if stream conditions provide for it - \$696 per inspection (8 hours).

-The schedule sets out the fixed minimum charges for inspections and sampling under the NES.
+This section of the schedule sets out the charges for inspections and sampling to address activities under the NES.
 The number of inspections and sampling required per forest will vary depending on size and once monitoring is undertaken, the degree of compliance with the regulations.
-Noncompliance with regulations will result in additional inspections and/or sampling to ensure compliance has been achieved.
-It is envisaged that a moderate-sized forest would get one pre-harvest inspection and one post-harvest inspection, depending on compliance.
-Each forest would also receive a pre-harvest and post-harvest instream macroinvertebrate survey by a biologist.
-Harvest inspections would be monthly as a minimum and may also include water quality sampling.
+Non-compliance with regulations will result in additional inspections and/or sampling to ensure compliance has been achieved.

+It is envisaged that a moderate-sized and above forest would get one harvest inspection, a monthly inspection during harvesting and a post-harvest inspection, depending on compliance.
+Each moderate to large forest would also receive at least one harvest and post-harvest instream macroinvertebrate survey by a freshwater biologist if stream conditions provide for it.